LLM-Aided Joint Secrecy Precoding and Trajectory for RSMA-Based Heterogeneous UAV Networks: System Model and Problem Formulation

 \subsection{Channel Model}

 We introduce the Air-to-Ground (A2G) channel models to capture the communication dynamics within the HetUAVNs.
+In practice, acquiring the CSI of Eves is challenging, as they are typically passive and non-cooperative.
+One feasible method is to infer the CSI of the Eve by using the local oscillator signal leaked from the radio frequency front end \cite{zhao2025joint}, \cite{mukherjee2012detecting}, \cite{peng2022deep}.
+Therefore, for the sake of tractability, this paper focuses on the ideal CSI scenario, where perfect eavesdropper CSI is assumed to be available at the UAVs.
 The complex-valued channel coefficients between the UAV and GT/Eve are denoted by $\mathbf{h}_{k,x}\in \mathbb{C}^{M \times 1}$, which includes both large-scale fading and small-scale fading.
 To account for more practical considerations, the large-scale fading of A2G channels are modeled as a combination of LoS and non-LoS (NLoS) components.